 Michael Ball is Britain’s leading musical theatre star, a double Olivier Award winner, multi-platinum recording artist and a hugely popular radio and TV presenter.
 For 30 years he has been at the top of his game starring in musical theatre productions in the West End and on Broadway, winning critical acclaim, a devoted following and awards for his stage work and recording career.

-Currently for ENO: Anatoly Chess
+Previously for ENO: Chess

-He has a successful radio broadcasting career which includes his own show, The Michael Ball Show.
-He is also a popular TV presenter and in addition to hosting his own series in 2010, The Michael Ball Show on ITV1, he starred with Imelda Staunton in the Victoria Wood BBC TV film, That Day We Sang and is also a regular guest presenter on The One Show.
+Michael regularly tours the UK as a concert artist and has sold millions of albums over the last 25 years; he’s performed in Australia, China, USA, Singapore and, in 2007, made his BBC Proms debut: An Evening with Michael Ball at the Royal Albert Hall marked the first time a musical theatre star had been given a solo concert at the Proms.
+He has a successful radio broadcasting career which includes his own show, Sunday Morning with Michael Ball.
+He is also a popular TV presenter and, in addition to hosting his own series, The Michael Ball Show on ITV1, he starred with Imelda Staunton in the Victoria Wood BBC TV film, That Day We Sang and is also a regular guest presenter on Lorraine, This Morning, and The One Show.

-Last updated: 5th April 2018
+Last updated: 8th October 2018